PostHog/posthog.com/contents/docs/user-guides/sso.md

 For SAML to work your IdP and PostHog (SP) need to exchange information.
 To do this, you need to configure some settings in your IdP and on PostHog.
 Depending on your IdP you might need to pass PostHog information first, or the other way around.
 See details below.
 1. Make sure you have properly set up your `SITE_URL` [environment variable][env-vars] configuration.
+2. You will need to be running your PostHog instance over TLS.
-2. Register a new SAML 2.0 application with your IdP.
+3. Register a new SAML 2.0 application with your IdP.
 If you need to pass PostHog's information to your provider first, set the following values below (alternatively if your IdP supports it, you can obtain our XML metadata from `<yourdomain>/api/saml/metadata/`)
     - **Single Sign On URL** (also called ACS Consumer URL): `<yourdomain>/complete/saml/`
     - **Audience or Entity ID**: _Your Site URL_ value (verbatim)
     - **RelayState**: `posthog_custom`
-3. For SAML to work properly with PostHog, we need to receive at least the following information from your IdP in the SAML assertion payload: ID, email and first name.
+4. For SAML to work properly with PostHog, we need to receive at least the following information from your IdP in the SAML assertion payload: ID, email and first name.
 Optionally, you can also pass the last name.
 By default, PostHog expects these attributes with a certain name, but you can customize it.

 <table>
     <tr>